Hunter Henry Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 Matchup vs. Buffalo

-- Against the Bills, Henry has averaged 46 receiving yards per game over his two career matchups, 20.5 more than his over/under for Monday's game.
+- Henry has averaged 46 receiving yards per game over his two career matchups against the Bills, 19.5 more than his over/under in Monday's game.

 - The Bills are conceding 189.1 passing yards per game this year, the NFL's best pass defense.